craftercms/docs/source/reference/api/search.rst

 -----------------------
 Content Search Indexing
 -----------------------
-Search indexing is the collecting, parsing and storing of data to help optimize finding relevant information for a search query.
+Search indexing is the collecting, parsing, and storing of data to enable search across content in CrafterCMS.
 CrafterCMS indexes content items as follows:

 - A full text index of any document that has a MIME type that matches the configured list of MIME types.
   See :ref:`deployer-indexing-mime-types` for more information on configuring MIME types used for indexing.
 - Indexing of any remote document that matches the configured list of remote documents pattern See :ref:`deployer-indexing-remote-documents-path-pattern` for more information on configuring remote documents pattern used for indexing.
-- Indexing of jacketed documents (rich documents with additional metadata) with anything that matches the configured pattern.
+- Indexing of jacketed documents (binary documents with additional added metadata) with anything that matches the configured pattern.
   See :ref:`deployer-indexing-metadata-path-pattern` for more information on configuring metadata path patterns used for indexing.

 Indexing is done differently in the authoring environment vs the delivery environment.
 To this end, indexing of documents in authoring and indexing of documents in delivery each have their own configuration.

-The default behavior when a document cannot be indexed is that the Deployer logs the error and moves on. :ref:`Processed commits <deployer-processed-commits>` files are updated and the Deployer never revisits the indexing unless a future publish requires it to, or, a re-process API is called, such as the `deployTarget <../../_static/api/studio.html#tag/target/operation/deployTarget>`__ API
+The default behavior when a document cannot be indexed is that the Deployer logs the error and moves on. :ref:`Processed commits <deployer-processed-commits>` files are updated, and the Deployer never revisits the indexing unless a future publish requires it to, or, a re-process API is called, such as the `deployTarget <../../_static/api/studio.html#tag/target/operation/deployTarget>`__ API

 If the deployment as a whole cannot be completed due to a catastrophic exception, then all content including documents